 Tour J, Rocky Mountain Pioneer - Family Vacation, 10 daysThe Canadian Rocky Mountains are an impressive outdoor playground offering a multitude of fun activities.
-During these ten days of family vacation you spend your time hiking mountain trails, biking world class single track, floating down a mountain river, sightseeing, learn camping skills and much more.
+During this ten day family trip from Calgary to Edmonton you spend your time hiking mountain trails, biking world class single track, floating down a mountain river, sightseeing, learn camping skills and much more.

 The Timberwolf trained tour guide for the group ensures that everyone is active and stimulated, while parents, if they so desire, have some holiday time to recharge.
-These days in the fresh mountain air make an unforgettable family adventure.
+The days in the fresh mountain air make an unforgettable family adventure.